Hugomjmp/CarMedia/README.md

 # CarMedia

-This is a project to learn more Java andd in the process to make a simple media interface for older car, in this case a VW Golf mk4.
+This is a project to learn more Java and in the process to make a simple media interface for older car, in this case a VW Golf mk4.

 ## Functionalities